Here’s a wealth of information about FORCING BULBS

 “The expense will be small and the results extremely satisfactory.
 Sheltered from the weather they will continue longer in bloom than out of doors.
 Other winter flowers are expensive but these you can secure at little cost and when you get started you can get them from your own garden.
 It will be found that this immense family will furnish such a variety in bloom and in color they will be a constant surprise and delight.”

 Will this actually work?
 We have to admit we’re a bit skeptical, but we just potted up a couple of iris for our unheated back room and a couple more for our basement refrigerator.
 (We doubt that any modern cellar is cold enough to keep iris dormant.)
-Watch for a report on our results here in the spring, and if you’re adventurous enough to try it yourself, please let us know how it goes for you!
+If you’re adventurous enough to try it yourself, please let us know how it goes for you!
 (Nov.
 2013)

 Tips for Forcing Bulbs in Winter (#1: Order Now!)